morgan88will/RecentTweetFinder/README.md

 ## See it live here:
 https://recent-tweet-finder.herokuapp.com/

-Please give it a little time to load.
+Please give it a little time to load, if needed.

 ## Setup ,to run locally: